technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 5. Select the table and click on **View data** to see the table.

-    > Note: In my case, the table is named *Employee Technical Support Record*.
+    >[!Note] **Note:** In this case, the table is named *Employee Technical Support Record*.
 The name may vary with each execution.
 Please save the table name for future reference.
-The comlumn name may also vary in the executioin.
+The column name may also vary in the execution.

     ![](./media/image24.png)